Sex/Life: Release

 The first season of Sex/Life was released on June 25, 2021.

 The second season premiered on March 2, 2023.

 Reception

 The review aggregator website Rotten Tomatoes reports a 21% approval rating with an average rating of 5.5/10, based on 24 critic reviews.
 The website's critical consensus reads, "Suffocating its more provocative ideas with steamy interludes and melodramatic writing, this erotic drama is too obsessed with sex to ever fully come to life."
 Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 11 critics, indicating "mixed or average reviews".

 On September 27, 2021, it was reported that the first season of Sex/Life was watched by 67 million households in its first four weeks following its release on June 25.
+Season 2 of Sex/Life featured in the Netflix global top 10s for 4 weeks amassing 126.80M hours.